Skip to main content

 For any Python application, the Pydantic Settings Management works wonderfully to load your config from environment variables and validate that your config is correct.
 This helps debug deployment issues and also helps document what should go into each environment variable.

-Data sources and database connections
+Managing data sources and database connections

 Dash allows you to use data from any source.
-Databases, APIs, CSV files it doesn't matter.
+Databases, APIs, CSV files - it doesn't matter.

-To standardize the connection create a simple Pydantic model.
+To standardize the connection, create a simple Pydantic model.

 from pydantic import BaseModel